alibaba/rax/packages/enzyme-adapter-rax/examples/counter/README.md

 # counter example

-This is an example project that shows how to write tests for Preact components that run in Node using a fake browser API provided by [jsdom](https://github.com/jsdom/jsdom).
+This is an example project that shows how to write tests for Rax components.

 ## Running the tests